SystemsApproach/private5g/software/start.rst

 If you are interested in seeing the details about how SD-Core is configured, look at ``deps/5gc/roles/core/templates/radio-5g-values.yaml``.
-This is an example of a *values override* file that Helm passes to along to Kubernetes when launching the service.
+This is an example of a *values override* file that Helm passes along to Kubernetes when launching the service.
 Most of the default settings will remain unchanged, with the main exception being the ``subscribers`` block of the ``omec-sub-provision`` section.
 This